Trump Launches Broad Legal Gambit Paired With Public Doubt-Raising On Results

 "I think especially as we see other disruptions occurring in other states where counts are still ongoing, that we can really come together and recognize that the patriotic thing to do at this moment in time is to respect the integrity of our elections," she said.
 "Respect the will of the people and ensure and have faith that every valid vote will count and that every voice will be heard."

-This story includes reportage from, in alphabetical order, NPR's Brakkton Booker, Philip Ewing, Pam Fessler, Carrie Johnson, Tamara Keith and Alina Selyukh.
+This story includes reportage from, in alphabetical order, NPR's Brakkton Booker, Pam Fessler, Carrie Johnson, Tamara Keith and Alina Selyukh.